promplate/hmr/docs/integrations/demo.md

 - Edit `a.py` or `b.py` and save: HMR reruns the changed module and any dependents.
 - Long‑lived state (e.g. objects created in modules you don’t edit) is preserved when possible.
 - Only affected names are re-evaluated thanks to runtime dependency tracking.
+- The output will instantly reflect your changes without restarting the process.

 Tips